javi0b01/training-color_generator/README.md

-# Self-training ― Front-End
+# Self―Training
-:open_file_folder: training_color-generator
+:octocat: training-color_generator

 ## Description
 Generate random color and show its hexadecimal code.
 How does it look?
-Take a look at [Generate Color](https://javierandresgp.github.io/training_color-generator/)
+Take a look at [Color Generator](https://javierandresgp.github.io/training-color_generator/)

 ## Stack
 * HTML